Welcome to the Reception class at Enfield Academy.

 If parents would like to find out more about the curriculum, please come in and talk to us.

 In Robin class, we think it is important to have a 'love of reading!'.
-We have an area in the classroom which is inviting and comfortable for the children to choose high quality texts for the children to enjoy and share.
-Some Cornerstones Topics will have core books we will use to inspire the children.
+We have an area in and outside of the classroom which is inviting and comfortable for the children to choose high quality texts to enjoy and share.

 P.E. is a prime area of the Early Years Foundation Stage (EYFS) and to help your child achieve we will have a timetabled session in the hall, which over the course of the year will include balancing skills,dance, team games and ball skills.
-This session will be on FRIDAY mornings and your child will be required to wear the P.E uniform as explained in your information booklet.
-Please ensure your child does not wear earrings on this day or provide tape to cover the, and tie long hair back.
+This session will be on Friday mornings and your child will be required to wear the P.E uniform as explained in your information booklet.
+Please ensure your child does not wear earrings on this day or provide tape to cover them.
+Long hair should be tied back.
 P.E. bags will be sent home every half term.

 In early years a lot of our time is spent learning through play.
 We call it Challenge Time.
 Challenge Time is our continuous provision.